Ancient Mesopotamia in a Nutshell

 Ubaid period – 6500 and 3800 B.C.E

 The Ubaid Period existed in both North and South Mesopotamia.
-In The South Mesopotamia, this period existed on the Alluvian plain between 6500 and 3800 BCE.
+In South Mesopotamia, this period existed on the Alluvial plain between 6500 and 3800 BCE.
 It was later substituted by the Uruk Period.
-Ubaid Period existed between 5,300 and 4,300 BCE in the northern Mesopotamia.
+The Ubaid Period existed between 5,300 and 4,300 BCE in northern Mesopotamia.

 Interesting Facts: By the year 5,000 BC, the people were transiting from the Stone Age to a more civilized world.
-The first civilization, called Sumer was emerged in Mesopotamia.
-Skip to Chapter 8 to know more about the cities of Mesopotamia
+The first civilization, called Sumer, emerged in Mesopotamia.

 10,000 B.C.E: Neolithic Revolution.
-Neolithic Peoples started to produced food rather than collecting it for a short term eating purpose.
+Neolithic Peoples started to produce food rather than collecting it for a short term eating purpose.

 9,600 B.C.E: End of the last Ice Age

 8,500: B.C.E Pre-Pottery Neolithic A started.
-The agriculture and hunting became primary source of food.
+Agriculture and hunting became the primary source of food.
 Humans started living in tiny circular mud brick dwellings

 7,600 B.C.E : Pre-Pottery Neolithic B Started.
 People depend heavily on domesticated animal to supplement their diet apart from hunter gathering and agriculture